paulmcevoy/syncer/README.md

 - **Tidal**: Scans the download directory before and after the download to count actual files created
   - Provides a detailed breakdown: "6 .flac files (audio tracks), 6 .lrc files (lyrics files)"
   - Counts files by examining their extensions, not by parsing command output
-  - Can be configured to use a specific download directory with the TIDAL_DOWNLOAD_DIR environment variable
+  - Uses SOURCE_DIR as the download directory if available
+  - Falls back to TIDAL_DOWNLOAD_DIR if SOURCE_DIR is not set
+  - Creates a local "downloads" directory as a last resort

 - **Rsync**: Counts all files created during synchronization, including:
   - Audio files (FLAC, MP3, etc.)